ignitionelectronics/BST900_Boost_converter/README.md

 This is a fork of B3603 originally by [baruch](https://github.com/baruch/b3603) and later forked by iafilius and frmaioli This fork extends the code to support the BST900 and BST400 boost converters from MingHe.
 BST900 and BST400 have a different architecture to the original B3603.
 They have a different architecture on their bottom boards, but they all use the same  STM8 based microcontroller top board albeit running slightly different firmware.
-I believe the B3602 should be able to be adapted to drive the BST range.
+I believe the B3603 code should be able to be adapted to drive the BST range.

 The project is a work in progress.
 There is no code to try out just yet.
 I am still awaiting delivery of my STM8 development boards.